khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 <!-- TODO Who is al-Mustaurad -->

-46. Al-Mustawrad !p[him] said, “When the Prophet BPBUH made _wuḍū_ he would enter the water between his toes with his little finger.”
+46. Al-Mustawrad BP_HIM said, “When the Prophet BPBUH made _wuḍū_ he would enter the water between his toes with his little finger.”
 [Reported by Abū Dāwūd (#148), al-Tirmidhī (#40), and Ibn Mājah (#446).
 Declared as _ṣaḥīḥ_ by al-Albānī].